rachaeltay/Orbital/README.md

 ![social-media.png](assets/social-media.png)

--Link / log in to social media accounts, Facebook, and able to access users data along with friends' list
+-Link / log in to Facebook, and able to access users data along with friends' list

 -Able to share events through many different social media links such as Telegram, Twitter, LinkedIn etc.